sanjayvg0612/nginx/README.md

  ![App Screenshot](https://snipboard.io/SIrGyd.jpg)

- Use admin as User and admin as passowrd for login afterthat you can change the passowrd.
+> Use admin as User and admin as passowrd for login afterthat you can change the password.
 ### INTEGRATE ARTIFACTORY WITH JENKINS

 You can now login to a Jenkins instance.
 Install the Artifactory plug-in with the help of the below path Manage Jenkins ->Jenkins Plugins->available ->artifactory.